YasinEhsan/developer-drills/graphs/README.md

 ## Definitions
 - **Directed acyclic graph (D.A.G.)** intuitive use topological sort
+- **Spanning Tree** path of a non-disjoint graph that connects all vertices
 - **Minimum spanning tree** : connect all vertices with the least amount of total weight.
 Use Prims or Kruskal's Alg.
 - **Complete Graph** each vertex is connected to all the other vertices